Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Art prints, posters, and wall maps make wonderful gifts and souvenirs.
 My favorite is a large, full-color poster version of the aerial photo map titled Venezia forma urbis from Editore Marsilio, which we found in a Venice bookstore.

-Be sure to buy posters rolled up and packed in a tube for easy carrying, or wait until you get home and order them from the AllPosters online catalog of Venice prints and posters.
+Be sure to buy posters rolled up and packed in a tube for easy carrying.

 Games and puzzles